msahebsara/hashisstant/README.md

 ```
 HashHelper::create('password');
 ```
-You may optionally pass in the cost as the second argument:
+You may optionally pass in a cost for the second argument (default is 10):
 ```
 HashHelper::create('password', 12);
 ```